natenka/pyneng-book-en/docs/source/book/02_git_github/git_github_changes.rst

 Adding new files or changes to existing files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you want to add a specific file (in this case, README.md), you need to enter ``git add README.md`` command.
-All files of the current directory are added by ``git add .`` command.
+All files of current directory are added by ``git add .`` command.

 Commit
 ^^^^^^

-You must specify a message when you are running a commit.
-It is better if the message is with meaning, rather than just "update" or similar.
+You should specify message when you are running a commit.
+It is better if message is with meaning, rather than just "update" or similar.
 Commit could be done by a command similar to ``git commit -m "Tasks 4.1-4.3 are completed"``.

 Push on GitHub
 ^^^^^^^^^^^^^^

-The “git push” command is used to load all local changes to Github:
+Command “git push” is used to load all local changes to Github:

 ::